Neelakuyil (TV series): Synopsis

 Chittu (Snisha Chandran), a simple tribal love-girl is cogently married to Jaisurya (Sathya), a young and intelligent journalist from the city.
-Surya had decided to marry Rani (Chandhana Shetty) after 7 long years of love affair.
-But the events that happened in forest just before their wedding engagement changed every thing.
+Surya has decided to marry Rani (Chandana Shetty) after 7 long years of love affair.
+But the events that happen in forest just before their wedding engagement change everything.
 Surya is forced to marry Chittu, a tribal woman, when the villagers find them together in a hut on his visit to Poombarai forest.
 Unable to tell the truth, he brings Chittu home as a servant to help his ailing mother.
-However secrets revealed that Rani and Chittu are half sisters later on as story progress.
-The show ends with Rani sacrifices her love for Chittu's life reuniting with Jaisurya.
+However, secrets reveal that Rani and Chittu are half-sisters later on as story progress.
+The show ends with Rani sacrificing her love for Chittu's life, reuniting with Jaisurya.